-Join Dr. Kim Bullock, Stanford professor, neuropsychiatrist, and clinical XR researcher, for this webinar on the theory, evidence, application, challenges, and potential applications of XR for treating behavioral health conditions.
+This webinar recording with Dr. Kim Bullock, Stanford professor, neuropsychiatrist, and clinical XR researcher, covers the theory, evidence, application, challenges, and potential applications of XR for treating behavioral health conditions.

 - Learn about the clinical evidence and uses of XR in behavioral health.

 - Learn about the applications of XR on the future of telehealth.

 - Gain insight into the potential application of technology and nervous system interfaces to create long-lasting neuroplasticity and behavior change.

 - Demonstrate the need for effective collaboration between academia and industry to innovate XR solutions for mental health conditions.